 Climate protection is one of LANXESS' primary objectives.
-To ensure that global warming can be limited to 1.5°C in line with the targets set at the United Nations Climate Change Conference in Paris, emissions have to be reduced across the value chains - those include direct emissions from our own production facilities (scope 1), indirect emissions associated with the energy we use (scope 2), and emissions associated with raw materials and services such as logistics (scope 3).
+To ensure that global warming can be limited to 1.5 °C in line with the United Nations Climate Change Conference in Paris, emissions have to be reduced across the value chains - those include direct emissions from our own production facilities (scope 1), indirect emissions associated with the energy we use (scope 2), and emissions associated with raw materials and services such as logistics (scope 3).